Multifidelity Deep Operator Networks For Data-Driven and Physics-Informed Problems: Mathematical models for ice-sheets

 Because the Stokes equations are difficult and computationally intensive to solve, a series of simplified models have been derived.
-These models exploit the shallow nature of ice sheets to introduce approximations that decrease the computational intensity.
+These models exploit the shallow nature of ice-sheets to introduce approximations that decrease the computational intensity.
 We now introduce the Mono-layer higher-order (MOLHO) and Shallow Shelf Approximation (SSA) models.